All Episodes

 Motherland where taxes were high, and that's why natural disasters never happened.

-You know, the government with held 95% of the people's income, and that's why into USSR, bridges never fell, levy is never broke, and Chernobyl reactors never exploded.
+The government withheld 95% of the people's income, and that's why in the USSR, bridges never fell, levies never broke, and Chernobyl reactors never exploded.

 Thanks for the call.

-Oh, it was this this is the one with the founding fathers discussing uh raising uh creating a nation of murderers, thugs, tyrants spreading disease, destroying the planet and all that, and then stealing all the world's oil.
+This is the one with the founding fathers discussing the raising of creating a nation of murderers, thugs, tyrants spreading disease, destroying the planet, and all that, and then stealing all the world's oil.

 Absolutely.